holochain-open-dev/profiles/README.md

 ```

 Take into account that at this point the elements already expect a holochain conductor running at `ws://localhost:8888`.

+If you are using React, you can include custom elements with [this package](https://www.npmjs.com/package/@lit-labs/react).

 You can see a full working example [here](/ui/demo/index.html).